GurYN/ccproxy/README.md

 # ccproxy

 OpenAI-compatible HTTP proxy in front of a locally-installed Claude Code CLI.
-Any client that speaks `POST /v1/chat/completions` — n8n, LibreChat, Open WebUI, the `openai` SDKs — can drive Claude Code over the network.
-Callers inherit the host's MCP servers, skills, subagents, and Bash tool access — that's the whole product.
+Any client that speaks `POST /v1/chat/completions` (n8n, LibreChat, Open WebUI, the `openai` SDKs) can drive Claude Code over the network.
+Callers inherit the host's MCP servers, skills, subagents, and Bash tool access: that's the whole product.

 ## Status

-**Actively in development.** ccproxy is pre-1.0 — the wire surface (headers, config schema, scopes) may still shift between minor versions.
+**Actively in development.** ccproxy is pre-1.0: the wire surface (headers, config schema, scopes) may still shift between minor versions.
 Expect breaking changes; pin a specific version (`go install …@v0.x.y`) if you deploy it, and read the commit log before upgrading.
 Bug reports and PRs welcome.

 ## Requirements